darylsoonn/FEDAssignment2/README.md

 ### Features left to implement
 - Another feature idea could be implementing a log in page using RestDB.
+- Account page could be added as another idea, when clicking on the profile picture.
 - There could also be a voucher function/rewards function that ties back into a user's account and he can choose to use it in the cart page when they are paying for products, and it discounts accordingly.